April 21, 2025

 1. Volume and storage issues

-Paper-based AP departments can quickly get buried in documents.
+Your AP department can quickly get buried in paper documents.
 Even a moderate volume of invoices adds up fast, especially when you factor in supporting materials like purchase orders, packing slips, and payment confirmations.

 Storing all that paperwork takes up valuable space and resources.
-Filing cabinets require physical room, cost money to maintain, and make document retrieval a time-consuming process.
-As businesses grow, many turn to off-site storage facilities—which come with ongoing costs and added hassle whenever documents need to be accessed.
+Filing cabinets require physical room, cost money to maintain, and make document retrieval time-consuming.
+As you grow, you may turn to off-site storage facilities—which add ongoing costs and hassle whenever you need to access documents.

 2. Cost implications